Sonic Mania: Gameplay

-Sonic Mania is a side-scrolling platformer similar to the early Sonic the Hedgehog games released for the Sega Genesis.
+Sonic Mania is a side-scrolling platformer similar to the early Sonic the Hedgehog games released for the Sega Genesis and Sega CD.
 Players select one of 3 playable characters, each with their own unique abilities: Sonic can perform a "drop dash" which sends him rolling in a dash after a jump, Tails can fly and swim, and Knuckles can glide and climb walls.
 As with Sonic 2 (1992), players can play as Sonic and Tails simultaneously, or a second player can control Tails independently.
 Unlockable options include Sonic's abilities from Sonic CD (1993) and Sonic 3 & Knuckles (1994) in place of the drop dash and "& Knuckles" mode, which allows simultaneous control of any character and Knuckles, including himself.

 Sonic Mania takes place over 13 levels, called zones; the game features eight "remixed" zones, such as Green Hill Zone from the first Sonic game (1991), alongside five original ones.
 Remixed stages consist of both new elements and recycled gimmicks and ideas from other past Sonic games.
-Each zone is divided into 2 acts, in which the player must guide their character past various enemies and obstacles to reach the end.
+Each zone is divided into two acts, in which the player must guide their character past various enemies and obstacles to reach the end.
 At the end of each act, the player takes part in a boss battle against Doctor Eggman, also known as Dr. Robotnik, or one of his robots, including the Hard-Boiled Heavies, elite henchmen based on the EggRobo enemies from Sonic 3 & Knuckles.
 The player collects golden rings, which serve as a form of health; players survive hits as long as they have at least one ring, but, if hit, their rings scatter and disappear after a short time.
 Television monitors containing rings, elemental shields, or power-ups such as invincibility and faster running speed are scattered throughout each level.
 Like Sonic 3 & Knuckles, the story is told via short in-game cutscenes between levels.